 Your Financial Aid Application will be reviewed once you have been accepted to an SFS program and the non-refundable Program Commitment Deposit ($500 for semester programs, $250 for summer programs) has been paid.

 PART I: To be completed and signed by the student.

 PART II: To be completed by the home school financial aid office.

 Zero-interest loans are made possible through the generosity of the Merck Family Fund.
-Semester loans of up to $2,400 must be repaid within two years and summer loans of up to $1,200 must be repaid within one year of program completion.
+Loans of up to $2,400 are available for semester, summer combined, and Bhutan summer programs.
+These loans must be repaid within two years of program completion.
+Loans of up to $1,200 are available for single summer sessions (except Bhutan) and must be repaid within one year of program completion.

-This low-interest loan program is designed to assist semester students in bridging the gap between current financial resources and total program cost.
-This loan of up to $5,000 must be repaid within four years.
+This low-interest loan program is designed to assist summer and semester students to bridge the gap between current financial resources and total program cost.
+This is a loan of up to $3,000 for summer programs, up to $5,000 for summer combined and Bhutan summer programs, and up to $7,500 for semester programs.
+This loan must be repaid within four years of program completion.

 The funding opportunities below are non-SFS scholarship opportunities; they are not administered by SFS.
 Please apply directly to the organizations and contact them with any questions you may have.
 The list does not include awards that may be available through your home school, local foundations, and for-profit companies.
 The links below provide additional details, such as application requirements, specific award amounts, and advice for submitting a strong application.

 As you consider these and other funding opportunities, please be cautious of online scholarship scams.
 Be suspicious of sites or services that charge a fee to locate scholarships or guarantee grants that seem too good to be true.